sigasi/sigasi_insights/content/manual/vscode/projects.md

 ## Workspace

-To add a new project to your workspace, right-click in the Explorer and select `Add Folder To Workspace`.
+To add a new project to your workspace, press `File > Add Folder To Workspace`.
 Make sure the project you're adding has a valid `.project` file.

 ## Environment Variables